fredjeck/configserver/README.md

 # configserver

 ```
-This repository is work in progress

-Current status : TOTAL MESS
+Current status : Work In Progress but usable 😃
 ```

+Nowadays a wide range of solutions exists when it comes to managing your running pod configuration, from secrets to AzureKeyVaults - I tried a lot of them but none really fitted my needs.
+Therefore I decided to write configserver.
-Inspired by spring-cloud-config, configserver is aimed as cloud/kubernetes payloads and allows to centrally manage your application configuration using gitops.
+(heavily) Inspired by spring-cloud-config, configserver is framework agnostic (written in goloang), and is aimed at cloud/kubernetes payloads to allows you to centrally manage your application configuration using gitops.
-Centrally manage your configuration within a git repositorz - the configuration will be automagically updated on your running pods.

-configserver supports :
+Configserver supports :

 - mutliple git repositories for one central instance
 - sensitive content encryption